ietf-wg-alto/draft-alto-oam-yang/others.md

   /alto/alto-client/server-discovery:
   : This subtree specifies a set of parameters for an ALTO client to discover ALTO servers.
-  Unauthorized access to it could cause intruders to modify the ALTO discovery parameters(e.g., dns-server) so as to expose an ALTO client to fake ALTO servers.
+  Unauthorized access to it could cause intruders to modify the ALTO discovery parameters (e.g., "dns-server") in order to expose an ALTO client to fake ALTO servers.
+Likewise, this data node can be manipulated to prevent an ALTO client from discovering a reachable ALTO server.

   /alto:alto/alto:alto-server/logging-system:
   : This subtree provides configuration to select a logging system to capture log